 Student Rights & Responsibilities

-- How financial need is determined.
-The process includes how costs for tuition and fees, room and board, books and supplies, personal and miscellaneous expenses, etc. are considered in a budget.
+- How is financial need determined and how are costs for tuition and fees, room and board, books and supplies, personal and miscellaneous expenses, etc. considered in a budget?

-- For an explanation of the various funds in their financial package.
-What portion of the aid received must be repaid and what portion is grant aid.
+- What funds are in the student's financial aid proposal?
+What portion of these funds need to be repaid and what portion is grant aid?

-- How academic progress is determined and what happens if they are not making progress.
+- How is academic progress determined and what happens if the student is not making progress?